 As well as the important buildings and monuments, Blue Badge Tourist Guides have to be aware of distinctive characters on the streets of London.
 None are more distinct than the Pearly Kings and Queens who dress up in ‘colourful’ costumes and raise money for charity.
-In fact, a Pearly costume is usually made from black and white materials, with occasionally a brightly coloured scarf (as on this photograph) or feathers adorning a pearly hat or cap.
+In fact, a Pearly costume is usually made from black and white materials, with occasionally a brightly coloured scarf or feathers adorning a pearly hat or cap.

 The first Pearly King was Henry Croft who, like almost all Pearlies, came from a London working-class background.
 Born in a workhouse in 1861, Croft worked as a road sweeper in the Saint Pancras area and took up the habit of adorning his clothing with mother of pearl buttons, which was quite common among street traders at the time.
 Croft, however, extended it to covering his clothes with buttons to such an extent that he walked along as a vision of white with small amounts of black background peeping through.